skat00sh/CarND-Traffic-Sign-Classifier-Project/README.md

 As is apparent from the example above that Histogram equalisation improves the contrast and thus, making it easier for neural network to identify key features fo image during image training

 #### 2. CNN Architecture used
+First model was a simple bare bones LeNet architecture.
+The problem with the initial architecture were it's inability to generalize.
+Also, earlier the EPOCHS used were only 10 and the performance starts to plataeu after 20 EPOCHS
+First model used did not use the dropout technique.
+Addition of the technique helped increasing the accuracy and performance on the new images as well.
+As mentioned earlier EPOCHS were incresead from 10 to 30 so as to reach the plateau condition with the training
+Dropout technique at the last 2 Fully connnected layers, as simple it is to implement, it seems for larger training datasets like [ImageNet](http://www.image-net.org/) will perform brilliantly.
+It increased the genraliszing ability of my network as well.
+A good experiment could be to replace Max-pooling with a Convolution layer as dicussed in paper titled [Striving for Simplicity: The All Convolutional Net](https://arxiv.org/abs/1412.6806)

 Modified LeNet for 43 labels